Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Introduction

+Originally, the VR policy was envisioned as a reparative and compensatory mechanism to level the playing field for classes facing social marginalization based on their hereditary caste identity.
+Up to 49.5\% of positions in government jobs and institutions of higher education were set aside for Scheduled Castes (SCs), Scheduled Tribes (STs), and Other Backward Classes (OBCs).
+However, in a highly contentious reform in 2019, it was extended to a class based on a transient characteristic.\footnote{See, for example, the \href{https://scroll.in/article/1037199/economist-ashwini-deshpande-on-why-reservations-are-not-the-right-instrument-to-reduce-poverty}{\textit{Scroll.in\/} interview} ``Economist Ashwini Deshpande on why reservations are not the right instrument to reduce poverty,'' last accessed 05/13/2024.}

+The 103rd Constitutional Amendment,\footnote{The Amendment is officially called the \textit{Constitution (One Hundred and Third Amendment) Act, 2019\/}.} introduced VR protections of up to 10\% of positions for a new category known as \textit{Economically Weaker Sections (EWS)\/}.
+Eligibility for EWS is provided to financially disadvantaged individuals, but controversially, it is restricted to those who fall outside the scope of the earlier reparative and compensatory VR protections.
+Consequently, since its introduction, EWS reservations have functioned as a positive discrimination policy for a subclass of India's more privileged forward classes.

-The Amendment was immediately challenged by several groups, and ultimately advanced to a five-judge Constitution Bench of the Supreme Court in August 2020.
-In a first ever live-streamed Supreme Court hearings in India, on September 7th, 2022 the Bench announced its decision to address the following three main issues to determine whether the Amendment violates the basic structure of the Constitution:\footnote{See the coverage of the case in the \href{https://www.scobserver.in/cases/janhit-abhiyan-union-of-india-ews-reservation-case-background/}{\textit{Supreme Court Observer\/}}, last retrieved on 11/14/2022.} \begin{enumerate} \item Can reservations be granted solely on the basis of economic criteria? \item Can states provide reservations in private educational institutions which do not receive government aid? \item Are EWS reservations constitutionally invalid for excluding SCs, STs, and OBCs, from its scope? \end{enumerate} In relation to the third (and the most contentious) issue, advocates for the petitioners repeatedly argued that the exclusionary clause in the Amendment violates the country's \textit{Equality Code\/}.
-On the last day of the hearings and as a ``compromise'' between the two sides, Prof. Mohan Gopal--representing the petitioners--suggested an alternative way forward that did not involve striking down the Amendment.
-Under this compromise, individuals who are covered by the existing VR protections are not excluded from the scope of the EWS reservations.\footnote{See, the document on \href{https://www.scobserver.in/reports/ews-reservation-day-8-responses-to-governments-arguments-on-last-day-of-hearing/}{EWS Reservation Day \#8:} Responses to Governments Arguments on Last Day of Hearing by the \textit{Supreme Court Observer\/}, last retrieved on 10/01/2022. } This compromise policy, henceforth referred to as the \textit{scope-expanded EWS policy\/}, plays a central role in our analysis.
+The Amendment was immediately challenged by several groups and ultimately advanced to a five-judge Constitution Bench of the Supreme Court in August 2020.
+In September 2022, the Bench announced its decision to address the following three main issues to determine whether the Amendment violates the basic structure of the Constitution: \begin{enumerate} \item Can reservations be granted solely on the basis of economic criteria? \item Can states provide reservations in private educational institutions which do not receive government aid? \item Are EWS reservations constitutionally invalid for excluding SCs, STs, and OBCs? \end{enumerate}